vendia/examples/share/data-modeling/domain-driven-design/pattern1/README.md

 1. Login to Vendia Share [here](https://share.vendia.net/login).

-	a.
 Don’t have a login, you can sign up for one [here](https://share.vendia.net/).

 2. Create Uni

-	a.
 Click the 'Create Universal Application' button on the top-right.
 Next, use the ‘Create your own option.

 3. Fill out details in the Uni Creation Wizard.

-1. Step 1: Give your Uni a name.
+1. **Step 1:** Give your Uni a name.
 Since this Uni will be owned and operated by the CRM team.
 I will give it the name ‘CRM Uni’.
 Click ‘Next’
-2. Step 2: Fill out the following information to create a Uni node.
+2. **Step 2:** Fill out the following information to create a Uni node.

 ```
 Node Name: "CRM Node". // you can change the name.